mariananantua/Mariana-N-ntua---VTEX-Tech-Writing/Task1.md

 	* `price`: prince of the SKU in cents.
 	* `quantity`: the amount of the SKU in inventory.

-> You can access the [full list of the parameters](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice) for this request.
+> You can access the [full list of the parameters](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice) for this request in the "Parameters" table.

 Here's an example using Python: